BolinLai/LEGO/README.md

 ## Dataset

-Run the command below to download our dataset, or download via this [link](https://www.dropbox.com/scl/fo/4m0v9oy753aimas8rz6v1/ANoJhZQz2BdcGIVLzUsHdP0?rlkey=o8saklcszfc098mjnpid767ic&dl=0) and unzip `EgoGen.zip` to your local path. .
+You can either download our dataset from [huggingface](https://huggingface.co/datasets/bolinlai/LEGO-Dataset) (recommended), or run the command below to download from our [DropBox](https://www.dropbox.com/scl/fo/4m0v9oy753aimas8rz6v1/ANoJhZQz2BdcGIVLzUsHdP0?rlkey=o8saklcszfc098mjnpid767ic&dl=0) and unzip `EgoGen.zip` to your local path.
 ```shell
 bash scripts/download_dataset.sh [your_local_path]  # replace [your_local_path] to your local download path.
 ```
-Our dataset is composed of video frames (in `EgoGen.zip`) and action labels/descriptions (in `*.json`) from Ego4D and Epic-Kitchens.
+Our dataset is composed of video frames (in `EgoGen`) and action labels/descriptions (in `*.json`) from Ego4D and Epic-Kitchens.

 The structure of the dataset is as follows.
 Note that `val_gt_for_metric` only contains ground truth images of `val`.
 It's simply used for metric calculation (FID score) and not involved in training and inference.
 ```